fuzzballb/nd00333_AZMLND_Optimizing_a_Pipeline_in_Azure-Starter_Files/README.md

 The difference between the algorithm that was found by AutoML ( MaxAbsScaler LightGBM accucracy 0.9161) and the Hyperdrive (Logistic regression accuracy 0.9156) was very minor.
 This can be because the Hyperdrive got lucky with selecting the right random value and/or that the data and corresponding label was well suited for logistic regression.

 ## Future work
 As stated under Scikit-learn Pipeline it would help if the RandomParameterSampling of hyperdrive would be extended with continuing to search in the area of the best random samples.
-Using BayesianParameterSampling will do that, but will require more samples, then just running RandomParameterSampling
+Using BayesianParameterSampling will do that, and find hyperparameters that are ideal for training the model.